matthiasmullie/scrapbook/README.md

 Commits the deferred updates to real cache.
-If the any write fails, all subsequent writes will be aborted & all keys that had already been written to will be deleted.
+If the any write fails, all subsequent writes will be aborted & all keys that had already been written to will be restored to their original value.

 ### rollback()